mrpascal1/mrpascal1.github.io/index.md

 ---

 # Welcome
-Hi, I am a software engineer experienced with multiple tech stacks and am quite interested in android apps and backend engineering.<br>
+Hi, I am a software engineer experienced with multiple tech stacks and am quite interested in android apps and backend engineering.<br><br>
 Here, I'll try to write tech blogs about the things which I encounter during software development.

 * * *